maxhumber/BRE/README.md

 Materials for the Live Online Training

-Presented by Max Humber on September 30, 2020
+Presented by Max Humber on November 16, 2020